burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 1. no_unique_address Attribute
 The `[[no_unique_address]]` attribute allows empty non-static data members to share space with another subobject of a different type.

-Example based on materials from cpp reference:
+Example based on materials from CPP reference:

 ```cpp
 #include <iostream>